crzb10/crzb10/README.md

 - 👋 Hi, I’m Cris!
 I'm from Brazil.
-- 👀 I’m interested in JavaScript.
+- 👀 I’m interested in Be a Front end developer.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently in formation for Front End Developer
-- Im a student of JavaScript, Almost a Junior Programmator.
+- Im a student, Almost a Junior Programmator/ Front end developer
-- 📫 How to reach me ... (didnt have email for contact now..)
+- 📫 How to reach me ... (didnt have email for contact now, only soon.)

 <!---
 crzb10/crzb10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.